 *Two personal tutoring sessions provided with the class (1 for each semester, scheduled outside of class time).

-In the event that the COVID-19 pandemic affects our ability to meet in person in a classroom for the 2021-22 school year, I will make the following adjustments to this class.
+In the event that the COVID-19 pandemic affects our ability to meet in person in a classroom, I will make the following adjustments to this class.
 Tutor and students will meet at the scheduled class time via a video chat service.
 Assignments can be submitted electronically, and feedback will be provided electronically.
 Our goal is to meet in person as soon as it is feasible.
 We may begin classroom meetings at any point during the school year as the COVID-19 situation resolves.